-1. Rubens, Venus at a mirror, 1615
+1. Rubens, Venus at a Mirror

-2. Gustave Courbet, The Bathers, 1853
+2. Gustave Courbet, The Bathers

-3. Henri Matisse, Blue Nude, 1907
+3. Henri Matisse, Blue Nude

-4. Pablo Picasso, Naked Woman Lying Down, 1932
+4. Pablo Picasso, Naked Woman Lying Down

 Each woman in Picasso‘s life can also represent a different phase in his painting career.
-Marie-Therese Walter, whom he met on the street when she was 17, let him study volume and modelling since her shapes allowed him to approach painting forms from a sculptural perspective.
+Marie-Therese Walter, whom he met on the street when she was 17, let him study volume and modeling since her shapes allowed him to approach painting forms from a sculptural perspective.
 This painting is all about curves.
 Marie-Therese is painted with sinuous lines, and she reclines on a sofa which is round, too.
 The triangular pattern on the background is meant to emphasize the curves even more.
 She seems to feel very comfortable lying in a relaxed pose.
 Her curves make her look not only seductive but also very feminine and vigorous at the same time.

-5. Paul Gauguin, Nevermore, 1897
+5. Paul Gauguin, Nevermore

 The model for this unsettling work is Gauguin’s Tahitian wife Tehura.
-She was an adolescent girl scared of spirits which play a large part in Tahitian traditions.
-The composition of this ‘study of the Oceanic nude’ is re miniscent of Manet’s Olympia, yet both the mood and the model are different.
+She was an adolescent girl scared of spirits, which play a large part in Tahitian traditions.
+The composition of this ‘study of the Oceanic nude’ is reminiscent of Manet’s Olympia, yet both the mood and the model are different.
 Tehura’s body is not a body of a courtesan but of a maturing girl who is still unsure of the future ahead.
 The raven, “a bird of the devil who watches”, refers to the poem by Edgar Allan Poe.
 Why is the raven watching her?
 And what does the title refer to?
 We don’t know.

-6. Gustav Klimt, Danae, 1907
+6. Gustav Klimt, Danae

 Her naked breasts and ginger hair imply that Klimt wanted to render Danae as a femme fatale who is seductive and sensual, but innocent at the same time.
 She certainly is so, and the curves of her body only add to this golden charm.

-7. Jenny Saville, Strategy, 1994
+7. Jenny Saville, Strategy

-8. Jean Dubuffet, The Tree of Fluids, 1950
+8. Jean Dubuffet, The Tree of Fluids

 Jean Dubuffet’s works were purposefully made to look ugly and crude.
-He aspired to create a ‘deskilled’ and outsider art, which would draw a lot upon the drawings by children or the mentally ill.
+He aspired to create ‘deskilled’ and outsider art, which would draw a lot upon the drawings by children or the mentally ill.
 He called such works ‘Art Brut’.
 This portrait of a woman is exaggerated, and her body inflated to an enormous and unnatural size.
-The title, however, suggests she’s like a tree which contains all essential fluids needed for existence.
-She is a spring of new life, new energy and new beauty.
+The title, however, suggests she’s like a tree that contains all essential fluids needed for existence.
+She is a spring of new life, new energy, and new beauty.